john-science/HCSS/crawl-ref/docs/crawl_manual.rst

 Crawl is a fun game in the grand tradition of similar games like Rogue, Hack and Moria.
-The objective is to travel deep into a subterranean cave complex and retrieve the Orb of Zot, guarded by many horrible and hideous creatures.
+The objective is to travel deep into a subterranean cave complex and retrieve the Heart of Zot, guarded by many horrible and hideous creatures.

 If you have never played Crawl (or a similar game) before, select the tutorial from the starting menu.
 The tutorial explains the interface in five easy